Grecia, Costa Rica

 When we asked people what advice they would give someone preparing to move to Grecia, they said:

 "Retiring in Grecia can be a rewarding experience for expats due to its mild climate, low cost of living, and relaxed lifestyle.
 However, there are a few key considerations that should be taken into account before making the move.
 Firstly, expats should be aware that the majority of transactions are conducted in cash, so they should make sure they have access to enough cash on arrival.
 Additionally, expats should be aware of the high rates of crime in the area, and they should take steps to ensure their safety.
-Finally, expats should familiarize themselves with the regulations in the country, such as the visa requirements and how to obtain residency," explained one expat living in Grecia, Costa Rica, Costa Rica.
+Finally, expats should familiarize themselves with the regulations in the country, such as the visa requirements and how to obtain residency," commented one expat who made the move to Grecia, Costa Rica.

 What do I need to know before moving to Grecia?